ugail/Neural-Completion-of-Islamic-Geometric-Patterns/README.md

 If you use this implementation or the precomputed results, please cite the paper:

-> H. Ugail. *Islamic Geometric Patterns through Symmetry-Structured Neural Completion*.
-Under review.
+> H. Ugail, *Islamic Geometric Patterns through Symmetry-Structured Neural Completion*, 2026, Under review.

 ## License